 - a.
 Meet and require its providers to meet state standards for timely access to care and services, taking into account the urgency of the need for services. - b.
-Ensure that network providers offer hours of operation that are no less than the hours of operation offered to commercial members or comparable to Medicaid fee-for-service members, if the provider serves only Medicaid members - c.
-Make benefit package services that are necessary to support outcomes or that are medically necessary, available twenty-four (24) hours a day, seven (7) days a week, as appropriate. - 3.
-MCO Certification of Adequate Capacity and Access
+Ensure that network providers offer hours of operation that are no less than the hours of operation offered to commercial members or comparable to Medicaid fee-for-service members, if the provider serves only Medicaid members. - Make benefit package services that are necessary to support outcomes or that are medically necessary, available twenty-four (24) hours a day, seven (7) days a week, as appropriate. - d.
+Ensure that network providers, as appropriate, provide physical access, reasonable accommodations, and accessible equipment for members with physical or mental disabilities. - 3.
+Assuring Adequate Network Capacity

-By the effective date of this contract, the MCO shall demonstrate to the Department an adequate internal staff and subcontracted provider capacity to provide the projected membership in the service area with:
+The MCO shall demonstrate to the Department an adequate internal staff and provider capacity to provide the projected membership in the service area with:

 - a.
-The appropriate range of services to make all services in the benefit package readily available; - b.
-Access to prevention and wellness services; - c.
-A sufficient number, mix and geographic distribution of providers of all services; - d.
+The appropriate range of services to make all services in the benefit package readily available to all members, including those with limited English proficiency or physical or mental disabilities; - b.
+A sufficient number, mix, and geographic distribution of providers of all services; - c.
+Access to prevention and wellness services; - d.
 Specialized expertise with the target population(s) served by the MCO; - e.
-Culturally competent providers (see Section J. of this article) including Indian health care providers; and - f.
+Culturally competent providers (see Section H. of this article) including Indian health care providers; and - f.
 Services that are physically accessible and available on a timely basis. - 4.
-Demonstrating Capacity

-In demonstrating capacity, the MCO must consider:
+Frequency of Documentation of Adequate Network Capacity - a.
+The MCO must provide documentation to the Department, in a format specified by the Department, that it satisfies Article VIII.I.3.a. and b. at the following times: - i.
+By the effective date of this contract; - ii.
+Annually; and - iii.
+At any time there has been a significant change (as defined by the Department) in the MCO's operations that would affect the adequacy of capacity and services, including: